-Orders for the purchase or sale of portfolio securities are placed on behalf of a fund by Fidelity Management & Research Company LLC (FMR or the Adviser) pursuant to authority contained in the management contract.
-To the extent that the Adviser grants investment management authority to a sub-adviser (see the section entitled "Management Contracts"), that sub-adviser is authorized to provide the services described in the respective sub-advisory agreement, and in accordance with the policies described in this section.
-Furthermore, the sub-adviser's trading and associated policies, which may differ from the Adviser's policies, may apply to that fund, subject to applicable law.
+Orders for the purchase or sale of portfolio securities are placed on behalf of a fund (other than VIP Disciplined Small Cap Portfolio and VIP Index 500 Portfolio) by FMR pursuant to authority contained in the management contract.
+To the extent that FMR grants investment management authority to a sub-adviser (see the section entitled "Management Contracts"), that subadviser is authorized to provide the services described in the respective sub-advisory agreement, and in accordance with the policies described in this section.
+Furthermore, the sub-adviser's trading and associated policies, which may differ from FMR's policies, may apply to that fund, subject to applicable law.
+FMR or a sub-adviser may be responsible for the placement of portfolio securities transactions for other investment companies and investment accounts for which it has or its affiliates have investment discretion.

-The Adviser or a sub-adviser may be responsible for the placement of portfolio securities transactions for other investment companies and investment accounts for which it has or its affiliates have investment discretion.
+Orders for the purchase or sale of portfolio securities are placed on behalf of each of VIP Disciplined Small Cap Portfolio and VIP Index 500 Portfolio by Geode pursuant to authority contained in the management contract and the sub-advisory agreement.
+Geode may be responsible for the placement of portfolio securities transactions for other investment companies and investment accounts for which it has or its affiliates have investment discretion.

-A fund will not incur any commissions or sales charges when it invests in shares of open-end investment companies (including any underlying central funds), but it may incur such costs when it invests directly in other types of securities.
+A fund will not incur any commissions or sales charges when it invests in shares of mutual funds (including any underlying central funds), but it may incur such costs when it invests directly in other types of securities.